peterkolade1/Hiverr/replit.md

 ## Overview

 Hiverr is a full-stack web application that connects brands with content creators for User-Generated Content (UGC) campaigns.
 The platform features a modern React frontend with TypeScript, an Express.js backend, and PostgreSQL database with Drizzle ORM.
 The application showcases creators with "Hive Score" ratings, campaigns, and includes an inquiry system for connecting brands with creators across multiple niches including Beauty & Skincare, Fitness & Health, Food & Cooking, Fashion & Lifestyle, Technology, Photography, Music & Audio, and Travel.
+The platform includes advanced image optimization with WebP conversion, lazy loading, compression, and upload limits for optimal performance.

 ## User Preferences